From GitLab

 Response rate adjustment

-All functions accept a resp_rate parameter.
-The sample size is inflated by 1 / resp_rate to account for expected non-response:
+Most sizing and precision functions accept resp_rate.
+In sample-size mode, the required sample is inflated by 1 / resp_rate to account for expected non-response:

 n_prop(p = 0.3, moe = 0.05, deff = 1.5, resp_rate = 0.8)